YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: SDC2 description

 \subsection{Data cube preprocessing}

-We perform a series of preprocessing steps to enhance source detectability and prepare the data cube for use with our detector.
-We start by identifying the sky positions for which the mean signal over all continuum images is above $3\times10^{-3}$ $\mbox{Jy}\,\mbox{beam}^{-1}$ and set all the corresponding cube voxels to zero, masking continuum-subtraction residuals.
-We then normalize every frequency channel by its standard deviation.
+We performed a series of preprocessing steps to enhance source detectability and prepared the data cube for use with our detector.
+We started by identifying the sky positions for which the mean signal over all continuum images is above $3\times10^{-3}$ $\mbox{Jy}\,\mbox{beam}^{-1}$ and set all the corresponding cube voxels to zero, masking continuum-subtraction residuals.
+We then normalized every frequency channel by its standard deviation.
 This reduces the impact of RFI subtraction residuals and makes the channel noise homogeneous across the whole bandwidth.
-It also allows us to consider the detection task as invariant with the frequency position.
+It also allows us to consider the detection task as invariant with respect to the frequency position.
 This way, a detector can be trained and applied over subcubes along the frequency axis.

-Due to the high-frequency resolution, the source signal is diluted over multiple channels.
-This could be mitigated by smoothing the cube along the frequency axis or averaging every few channels, which would increase apparent S/N for some sources.
+Due to the high frequency resolution, the source signal is diluted over multiple channels.
+This could be mitigated by smoothing the cube along the frequency axis or averaging every few channels, which would increase the apparent S/N for some sources.
 However, it would destroy part of the fine-grained 3D structure that the detector could exploit.
 We observed that such preprocessing allows for faster training convergence but reduces the final score.
-We therefore retain the original frequency resolution to maximise detection performance.
+We therefore retained the original frequency resolution to maximize detection performance.